Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

 "But the Mayor and Councillors said stuff the public and did it anyway."

-"This is a slap in the face to every ratepayer who has lost their job or livelihood due to COVID.
-While households are cutting costs, Auckland Council is increasing its operating budget by five percent and budgeting to increase its payroll.
+"This is a slap in the face to every ratepayer who has lost their job or livelihood due to Covid.
+While households are cutting costs, Auckland Council is increasing its operating budget by 5 per cent and budgeting to increase its payroll.
 It should be freezing spending not growing the bureaucracy in the face of a pandemic"

 A second option for a 2.5 per cent overall rates rise was dismissed and a zero rates rise was ruled out because of the severe impact it would have on services and investment in the city.